 In the 1950’s Llandaff Rowing Club blossomed and became a force on the regatta circuit.
 The Welsh National Rowing Club was formed in 1958 to represent Wales at the Empire Games, at which many of Llandaff’s senior members officiated.

-With development, club membership grew drastically in size, and so in 1996, the club building was refurbished and extended to its current size, it is today.
-On 3rd November 1996, Sir Steven Redgraves, OBE and Matthew Pinsent, MBE.
+With development, club membership grew dramatically, and so in 1996, the club building was refurbished and extended to the size it is today.
+On 3rd November 1996, Sir Steven Redgrave, OBE and Matthew Pinsent, MBE.
 Officially opened the new clubhouse.
-Two years later on 8th March 1998, the Club's new land training facility was officially opened by Rhodri Morgan, MP.
+Two years later on 8th March 1998, the Club’s new land training facility was officially opened by Rhodri Morgan, MP.
 The facility was supported by local business as well as members of the Llandaff Rowing Club Social Committee.